flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 3. Now the iteration begins.
 If this new 'memo' array is empty, which will only happen on the first iteration of `#inject`, `#inject` adds that element ("X") to the beginning of `memo` (using `Array#unshift`).
 Otherwise, `#inject` adds a string to `memo` containing the result of the previous iteration ("X"), the separator ("::"), and the current element ("Y").

 So, the final array is built backwards: ["X"], then ["X::Y", "X"], and then finally ["X::Y::Z", "X::Y", "X"].
 Nifty.
-There is certainly a recursive solution to this problem, but this is a great example of how higher-order functions can be used as an alternative to recursion.
+There's a recursive solution to this problem, but it's not nearly as clear and concise.
+This is a great example of how higher-order functions can be used as an alternative to recursion.

 ### Map Arrays of Strings ###